The Evolution of JAMB: From Paper & Pencil to CBT Chaos

 Students made pilgrimages to banks to buy JAMB scratch cards—actual physical cards with PINs hidden under silver coating.
 You scratched carefully (too hard and you'd damage the numbers), then rushed to an internet café to register online.

-The scratch card PIN became the source of countless nightmares.
+The scratch card PIN became nightmare fuel.
 Was that a "0" or an "O"?
 Is this smudge a "5" or an "S"?
 You scratched too enthusiastically and now half the PIN is unreadable.
 Back to the bank for a replacement card, back to the queue, back to square one.

 But it worked better than manual forms.
-Registration became electronic, reducing impersonation.
-Professor Bello Salim developed JAMB's e-registration system between 2001-2007, laying groundwork for computerization.
-The scratch cards were clunky, but they moved Nigeria's education system into the digital age—even if that age came with its own technological headaches.
+Between 2001 and 2007, Professor Bello Salim led the development of JAMB's e-registration system, which notably curbed impersonation and introduced online registration.
+The scratch cards were clunky, but they moved Nigeria's education system into the digital age—even if that age came with technological headaches.

 In 2010, JAMB unified separate exams into the UTME (Unified Tertiary Matriculation Examination).
-Previously, the UME covered universities while MPCE (Matriculation Examination for Polytechnics and Colleges of Education) was separate.
+Previously, the UME covered universities while MPCE covered polytechnics and colleges of education.
 Students targeting different institution types sat multiple exams.

 The UTME changed that.
 One exam for all tertiary institutions.
 Students could now list universities, polytechnics, and colleges on a single form.
 The system became more efficient, even if the competition increased proportionally.